-The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
+The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits from authorities such as the Police and Fire Service help reinforce this message.
-In addition, Year 6 children take part in a citizenship event.
+Visits from authorities such as the police and fire service help reinforce this message.
+In addition, Year Six children take part in a citizenship event.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Through participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
-The Year 5 and 6 residential provides additional challenges by choice.
+The Key Stage Two residentials provides additional opportunities for choice and independence.

-Although Kildwick has a low % pupils from other faiths and cultures, diversity is actively promoted and achieved through enhancing pupils understanding of their place in a culturally diverse society.
+Although Kildwick is only made up of a small number of faiths and cultures, diversity is actively promoted and achieved through enhancing pupils' understanding of their place in a culturally diverse society.
 We celebrate key religious festivals and Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.